smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V3.0**
+* Added a new Blueprint: Show Your ToDo Lists on the Ulanzi clock!
+* Added a default icon for the ToDo List Blueprint.
+Make sure you upload it in your icons folder on your Ulanzi Clock.

 **V2.17**
 * Fixed bug in the translations of the Weather Blueprint.
 Some languages were not displayed correctly
 * Added Italian language for the Weather Blueprint